CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-39.png)

 1. The agents are updated successfully with the persistance configurations.
-Now, run the agent to check the creation of agents in AI Foundry Portal.
+Now, run the agent to check the creation of agents in Microsoft Foundry Portal.

 1. Select the **...
 (1)** option from the top menu to extend the menu.
 Select **Terminal (2)** and click on **New Terminal (3)**.